Why should I clean my own shrimp?

 How do you devein shrimp?

+The “vein” running through the back side of the shrimp is actually its digestive tract, so it can contain sand and other undesirable things.
 There are two ways to devein shrimp.
-The most common method is to cut a slit down the back of the shrimp, which exposes the vein making it easy to remove.
+The most common method is to cut a slit down the back of the shrimp with a paring knife, which exposes the vein making it easy to remove.
 The problem with this method is that it splits open the shrimp, causing it to lose its shape and making it easier to dry out.

 The best way to devein shrimp is to remove the vein with a toothpick.
 Once you get good at it, it’s much faster than the slitting method, and it leaves the shape of the shrimp intact.
 Here’s how to do it: